mneematallah/Customer-Database-Management-System/README.md

 # CRM in C++ – Customer Database Management

 This project implements a simple **Customer Relationship Management (CRM)** system in C++ for tracking product purchases by customers.
-It was developed as by Moustafa Neematallah for **EE 312 – Software Design and Implementation**, Spring 2023, under Prof. Edison Thomaz at The University of Texas at Austin.
+It was developed as by Moustafa Neematallah for **EE 312 – Software Design and Implementation**, Spring 2023, at The University of Texas at Austin.

 ## Objective